 The Race to the MVP Ladder is a weekly look at our favorite to walk away with the Maurice Podoloff Trophy (aka the NBA MVP award).
-The rankings are written by Sekou Smith of NBA.com's HangTime blog, Hang Time podcast and The Beat fame.
+The rankings are normally written by Sekou Smith of NBA.com's HangTime blog, Hang Time podcast and The Beat.
 If you have an issue with the Ladder, or have a question or comment for Sekou, send him an e-mail.
 You can also follow him on Twitter.

 -- Sekou Smith

 Editor's note on player stats: Instead of going with points, assists, rebounds, blocks and steals to measure each MVP candidate's numbers, we are instead going with PIE.

 While we do not discredit traditional stats around these parts, PIE is one stat we think helps accurately reflect the overall value of a player.

 What is PIE?: It stands for Player Impact Estimate, and it's a new NBA-developed stat that measures a player's (or team's) overall impact on games.

 PIE eliminates league- , season- or style-of-play bias, enabling comparison of a player (or team) across different eras.
 The PIE formula also includes the team's rate of success -- which some see as the ultimate measure of a player's worth.

 But if you're looking for the traditional (and advanced numbers), they're just a click away, too.

 Got something to say about this week's Race to the MVP Ladder?
 Send us an e-mail.